The-CSC207-Group/Project207/README.md

 * `get logs` - Shows a list of logs that represents the current user's login dates.
 * `contact details` - Access the contact commands screen, with new commands relevant to contact. see Contact Commands below.
 * `view clinic info` - Shows a list of information relating to the clinic.
-* `sign out` - Exits the post-login screen and saves new data to the Json Database.
+* `back` - Exits the post-login screen and saves new data to the Json Database.
 This will bring you back to the login page.
+Back is an alias for sign out (ease of access purposes).
+* `sign out` - Exits the post-login screen and saves and new data to the Json Database, this will bring you back to the login page.
 * `help` - Shows a list of all available commands, available at any point in the program.
 * `exit` - Terminates the program.
-* `sign out` - Exits the post-login screen and saves and new data to the Json Database, this will bring you back to the login page.

 ### Doctor Post-Login:
 * `load patient` - Loads a patient, allowing the user to access commands related to the patient loaded; See **patient Loaded Doctor** Commands below.
+* `view appointments` - Shows a list of all appointments that the doctor has with details such as date and time.
+* `show schedule` - Shows a
 * `change password` - Change this user's login password.
 * `get logs` - Shows a list of logs that represents the current user's login dates.
 * `contact details` - Access the contact commands screen, with new commands relevant to contact. see Contact Commands below.
 * `view clinic info` - Shows a list of information relating to the clinic.
+* `back` - Exits the post-login screen and saves new data to the Json Database.
+This will bring you back to the login page.
+Back is an alias for sign out (ease of access purposes).
 * `sign out` - Exits the post-login screen and saves new data to the Json Database.
 This will bring you back to the login page.
 * `help` - Shows a list of all available commands, available at any point in the program.
 * `exit` - Terminates the program.